 Don't take the position that "If they like it, they will make an offer" because the possible buyers for your listing will never see the home.
 Instead, what they see is an unrealistic seller that is out of tune with the market (and an agent that is allowing this to happen too long).

 2. WEAK MARKETING.
-Today, 94% of home buyers look for homes on the internet before they connect with a REALTOR.
+Today, 94% of home buyers look for homes on the internet before they connect with an agent to see it in person.
 If your listing's marketing plan does not include an aggressive online strategy, chances are good that your listing is lagging because the target buyers for your listing have no idea it is on the market!

 Other caveats that fall under the heading of "weak marketing" include a listing that is difficult to show (i.e. limited available times or by appointment only) and poor quality photos.
-R.A.R.E.
-Agents always use a professional photographer (not an iPhone) to take the marketing photos and encourage their sellers to always be ready to show their home.
+RARE Agents always use a professional photographer to take their marketing photos and encourage their sellers to always be ready to show their home.
 It only takes one buyer and you will never know if the showing you could not accommodate was the one.

 3. YOUR LISTING HAS AN ISSUE THAT NEEDS RESOLVING.
-Many times, there's a condition (that's a nice word for an issue) causing your listing to sit on the market too long.
+Many times, there's a issue causing your listing to sit on the market too long.
 When this occurs, the seller needs to either (a) fix the issue, (b) offer a credit or incentive to offset the issue or (c ) reduce the price so low that a buyer thinks the bargain price offsets the issue.
 Think about the Nordstrom sale rack...nobody wanted the purple and green striped turtleneck at full price, but they will literally fight for it when it's on sale!

 Some situations might be too costly for your seller to fix (e.g., major roof repairs) and others are not fixable at all (the home backs up to a super-busy road).
 In these situations, reducing the price might be the only resolution.

-Homes that are dirty, dated or painted different (that's a nice word for weird) colors will appear to the buyer as a fixer-upper.
+Homes that are dirty, dated or painted with bold or dated colors will appear to be fixer-uppers.